Gangotri Temple– 2nd May 2014

-By Train- Nearest railway station at Reshikesh and Kotdwar, which are connected with major cities of India.
+By Train- Nearest station Reshikesh and Kotdwar, well connected with major cities.

 The political history of Garhwal before the 10th century A.D. was shrouded in mystery till a while ago, because of the paucity of historical evidences.
 Barring a few literary references to texts like to great epics and Purans which enabled the historians to construct its early history.
 There was nothing significant which could throw direct light on the early history of this area .